RDLLab/posggym/docs/environments/grid_world/driving.md

 ---------

 - `grid` - the grid layout to use.
 This can either be a string specifying one of the supported grids, or a custom :class:`DrivingGrid` object (default = `"14x14RoundAbout"`).
 - `num_agents` - the number of agents in the environment (default = `2`).
 - `obs_dim` - the local observation dimensions, specifying how many cells in front, behind, and to each side the agent observes (default = `(3, 1, 1)`, resulting in the agent observing a 5x3 area: 3 in front, 1 behind, 1 to each side.)
-- `obstacle_collisions` -  whether running into a wall results in the agent's vehicle crashing and thus the agent reaching a terminal state.
-This can make the problem significantly harder (default = "False").

 Available variants
 ------------------